 Gregory Wheeler is Professor of Theoretical Philosophy and Computer Science at the Frankfurt School of Finance & Management.
 Gregory’s research interests in theoretical philosophy and computer science center on reasoning under conditions of uncertainty, with a focus on the foundations of probability, statistics, and machine learning.
 Learn more.

 Florian is Assistant Professor for International Entrepreneurship at the Frankfurt School of Finance & Management.
 His main interest lies in inference under uncertainty.
 On the theoretical side his focus has been on research methodology, analyzing the applicability of different philosophical theories such as contrastive explanation and machine learning methods such as Causal Graph Models to management research.
 Learn more.

 Peter is Professor of General Business Administration and Business Informatics, with emphasis on Applied Business Informatics and Information Technology.
 Learn more.

-Through this concentration you will learn in 7 semesters about digital marketing, how to develop Data systems and how to manage companies in a more technologically efficient way.
-You can work at one of our cooperation partners while studying and put your theoretical knowledge into practice.
-This concentration is for students with an interest in IT-themes and Data Science, as well as general Business Knowledge, Marketing and Entrepreneurship.
+Through this concentration, you will learn about digital marketing, how to develop data systems and how to manage companies in a more technologically efficient way.
+During your studies, you have the option to work at one of our cooperation partners and apply your theoretical knowledge in real-world scenarios.
+This concentration is for students with a keen interest in IT and data science topics, as well as general business concepts, marketing and entrepreneurship.
 Learn more.